-Labeling for PCR 2 primer mixes are simplified to a single code, where X is the series A, D, D+, and EN refers to the series type.
+Labeling for PCR2 primer mixes are simplified to a single code, where X is the series- A, D, D+, and EN refers to the series type.
 Each two digit number ## refers to a specific series diagonal pair of pre-mixed dual index primers.
 Therefore, D01 refers to Series D dual index pair 501-701.
-Please refer to the table in Section "Sequencing Dual Indexed Libraries on the Illumina MiSeq" for the key associating the dual index code with the dual index sequences.
+Please refer to the table in Section "Sequencing with MiSeq/NextSeq Control Software" for the key associating the dual index code with the dual index sequences.